Learn how to start using Pinterest for business with an effective Pinterest strategy that works on Pinterest today.

 According to these Pinterest marketing stats, Pins with “New” in the overlay text lead to 9X higher aided awareness.

 #5.
-Create fresh Pins consistently
+Create and post fresh, new Pins consistently

 Just like Instagram, Pinterest’s algorithm now prefers fresh Pins, so even though the content on this platform has the longest half-life of any social network, freshness is still important for visibility.